SpringerXAI/ExplainableAI/README.md

 ![Image of the cover for Explainable Artificial Intelligence](images/ExplainableAI.jpg)

-The field of Explainable AI addresses one of the most significant shortcomings of machine learning and deep learning algorithms today: the interpretability of models.
-As algorithms become more powerful and make predictions with better accuracy, it becomes increasingly important to understand how and why a prediction is made.
-Without interpretability and explainability, it would be difficult for the users to trust the predictions of real-life applications of AI.

 This repository contains the case studies (data and code) and errata for the book Explainable Artificial Intelligence, An Introduction to XAI.
 It serves as:
 - Single resource addressing the theory and practice of interpretability and explainability techniques using case studies
 - Covers exploratory data analysis, feature importance, interpretable algorithms, and model agnostic techniques